buggyrace/buggy-race-about/docs/index.md

 material (the "tech notes") for running a practical Python programming project.

-You need to host the race server — either on your institution's own infrastructure, or in the cloud.
-See the [detailed documentation](overview) for details and guidance.

 {: .rhul  }
 _Buggy Racing_ was originally created in 2020 as the final term project of the